Scubamama/gitstuffs/README.md

 `git reset`   -> pulls branch from last commit

-`git reset --hard head`     -> puts you back to where you were before changes
+`git reset --hard head`     -> puts you back to last commit

 `git reset --hard commitId`   -> puts you back to that commit